opnfv/opnfvdocs/docs/release/overview.rst

 and other production resources which are linked to community labs.

 The Lab-as-a-service (LaaS) offering provides developers to readily access NFV infrastructure on demand.
-Ongoing lab capabilities will include the ability easily automate deploy and test of any OPNFV install scenario in any lab environment using a concept called “Dynamic CI”.
+Ongoing lab capabilities will include the ability to easily automate deployment and test of any OPNFV install scenario in any lab environment using a concept called “Dynamic CI”.

 OPNFV Software Platform Architecture